 Contact The Bush School Development Office if you are interested in helping with Grandparents and Special Friends Day.

 Parent University is our annual parent education series for the entire Seattle parent community.
-This year, Parent University will be offered quarterly as a virtual series, culminating in a half-day, in-person conference on Saturday, April 30, 2022 (pending current COVID-19 Protocols).
+This year, Parent University will be offered quarterly as a virtual series, culminating in a half-day, in-person conference on Saturday, April 29, 2023.
 Parent University features a relevant topic about raising our children in today’s society.
 Recent topics have included citizenship, how to raise anti-racist children, mindfulness, and digital safety in the era of remote schooling.
 In an effort to make parenting resources more accessible to families, all virtual sessions are free to both Bush parents/guardians and the greater Seattle parent community.

 Contact the Parent University Team if you are interested in volunteering for Parent University.

 The Bush School encourages families to participate in affinity groups where they can gather with those who share a similar identity.
 Affinity groups are a way to support and empower members of our community.
 Families interested in joining an affinity group should reach out to the contact person listed with each group for more information.

 The National Association of Independent Schools asserts that, “The overarching vision for affinity group work includes: